Breakfast Carrot Bread

 Thaw them in the microwave or in the fridge overnight.

-More Bread and Loaf Recipes
+Try These Other Bread and Loaf Recipes:

 - Chocolate Chip Pumpkin Bread